christian-brice/LIBRA-ROS2-Tools/docs/REALSENSE.md

     > ***NOTE:*** If you apply the offline calibration below and the accuracy still does not meet the above specifications, follow the instructions for Dynamic Calibration in [the same article](https://realsenseai.com/news-insights/news/best-known-methods-for-optimal-camera-performance-over-lifetime/#3.5).

 Calibration can be done via RealSense Viewer.
-The following is a summary of the necessary steps; more information can be found in the [official documentation](https://dev.realsenseai.com/docs/self-calibration-for-depth-cameras).

 1. Prepare a textured scene.
 Ideally, this is the pattern provided in Appendix A of the [Self-Calibration documentation](https://dev.realsenseai.com/docs/self-calibration-for-depth-cameras), but can be anything from a textured carpet to a cluttered desk.